Multi-partite entanglement monotones: PSEM s from polynomial invariants

 where $P$ is a unitary operator that acts as a swap on the factors involved in the direct product state $|\psi\rangle$.
+This gives,

-For the inequality in the second line, we have used the property of the solution \eqref{sol-convex} and for the equality in the second line, we have used the $A$-edge transitivity.
-The convexity of $\CZ^{1/n}$ now follows because
+For the equality in the second line, we have used the property of the solution \eqref{sol-convex} and for the equality in the last line, we have used the $A$-edge transitivity.
+This shows that if a graph $\CZ$ is $A$-edge transitive and admits solution to \eqref{sol-convex} for all $A$ then $\hat \nu = 1-\hat \CZ$ is a {PSEM}. \end{proof}

-This, along with the fact that $\CZ=1$ for an unentangled state shows that, \begin{theorem} If $\CZ$ is $A$-edge-convex then $\CZ^{1/n}$ is a convex function of $\rho_{\bar{A}}$ where $n$ is the homogeneity of $\CZ$ in $\rho_{\bar{A}}$.
-In particular, if $\CZ$ is edge-convex then $\nu=1-\CZ^{1/n}$ is a {\tt PSEM}. \end{theorem} The discussion implies $1-\CZ^\alpha$ for any $\alpha \geq 1/n$ is a {\tt PSEM}.
-However, the {\tt PSEM} $\nu$ with the smallest possible value of $\alpha$, $\alpha=1/n$, provides the strongest bound on the transition success probability.
-This is because the {\tt PSEM}s coming from the higher powers of $\CZ$ can be written as $1-(1-\nu)^{\beta}$ for $\beta\geq 1$.
-This function is a concave, monotonic function of $\nu\in [0,1]$ and hence is a composite of $\nu$.
-Thanks to the lemma \ref{composite}, it does not provide stronger bounds than the bounds coming from $\nu$.